iantheging/Fall_of_the_Titans/README.md

 # Fall_of_the_Titans
-Machine Learning in Python to find the root of the Tennessee Titans mediocracy
+Experiments in Python and Graphing to understand relations of Data